GogaLaurentiu/STRESS-AND-ANXIETY-BLOG/Con Web Design AE2-Laurentiugoga-10108461/documentation.md

 ## Live Website

-You can access the live website for the Stress and Anxiety Blogs project by clicking [here](https://stress-n-anxiety-blogs.netlify.app).
+You can access the live website for the Stress and Anxiety Blogs project by clicking [here]([https://stress-n-anxiety-blogs.netlify.app](https://github.com/GogaLaurentiu/STRESS-AND-ANXIETY-BLOG/tree/main/Con%20Web%20Design%20AE2-Laurentiugoga-10108461).

 ## GitHub Repository

 The source code for the Stress and Anxiety Blogs project is available on GitHub.
-You can find the repository [here](https://github.com/MarufAlAslam/react-social-n-blogs).
+You can find the repository at https://github.com/GogaLaurentiu/STRESS-AND-ANXIETY-BLOG/tree/main/Con%20Web%20Design%20AE2-Laurentiugoga-10108461

 ## Methodology